readymade-ui/readymade/README.md

 ### Development

-This repo includes a development server built with Parcel.
+This repo includes a development server built with Vite.

 Fork and clone the repo.
 Install dependencies with yarn.